-An infestation results when the female mite burrows into the skin and lays its eggs.
+Scabies is caused by a tiny mite.
+An infestation results when the female mite burrows into the skin and lays eggs.
 The scabies mite does not suck blood.
 It does not transmit any disease other than scabies between people.

 Scabies is highly contagious.
 Most often, it is passed from person to person through:

 - Close and generally prolonged physical contact